Metal Search

 Titanium

 Titanium is available in both commercially pure and alloyed grades.
 The most common alloy, Ti 6Al-4V, is alloyed with aluminum and vanadium and accounts for about half of all titanium used globally.
 This and other titanium alloys are designed to be harder, stronger, and/or easier to work than pure titanium.
-Commercially pure (CP) titanium is softer and more ductile than titanium alloy, but its corrosion resistance is outstanding.
+Commercially pure titanium (CP) is softer and more ductile than titanium alloy, but its corrosion resistance is outstanding.

 Machining Titanium

-The properties that make titanium such a useful metal also make it very difficult to machine.
+The properties that make titanium such a useful metal make it very difficult to machine.
 Like Inconel, titanium is susceptible to work hardening.
 CP titanium is also very gummy when machining and forms long, continuous chips that can interfere with the cutting tool.
 This characteristic also makes it susceptible to galling.
-This can be reduced by using lots of high-pressure coolant to remove chips as soon as possible and keep the tool flutes clear.
+This can be reduced by using a lot of high-pressure coolant to remove chips as soon as possible and keep the tool flutes clear.

 When machining titanium, avoid interrupted cuts and keep the tool in motion at all times when contacting the workpiece.
 Excessive contact will cause the tool to rub, creating excess heat that leads to work hardening.
 Machining at a lower speed and higher feed rate can significantly reduce heat generation.